GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 3. The browser accumulates the list of topics.
 4. The browser generates a list of the top five topics by frequency.

 The `document.browsingTopics()` method then returns a random topic from the top five for each epoch, with a 5% chance that any of these may be randomly chosen from the full taxonomy of topics.
 In Chrome, users would also be able to remove individual topics, or clear their browsing history to reduce the number of topics returned by the API.
-Users may also opt-out of the API; see User {.#opt-out}.
+Users may also opt-out of the API; [user opt out](#opt-out).
 View information about topics observed during the current epoch from the `chrome://topics-internals` page.